 Strong communication skills, professionalism and maturity

-Problem-solving skills and able to work with limited resources
+Problem solving skills and ability to work with limited resources and oversight

 Respectful, highly adaptable and open to change

-For over 10 years, Level has helped facilitate internships for Canadian law students at international and Indigenous human rights organizations across the globe.
+For over 10 years, Level (formerly Canadian Lawyers Abroad) has helped facilitate internships for Canadian law students at international and Indigenous human rights organizations across the globe.
 We are proud to have helped over 150+ students gain knowledge and experience from some of the brightest minds in the legal profession, and I would like to take this opportunity to thank our amazing partners for their dedication to advancing access to justice initiatives and supporting Level's mission to change lives through law.

 That said, things are changing.
 As we continue to grow, and take things to the 'next Level' (pun intended) we want to make sure that every program we offer is the absolute best that it can be.
-With that in mind, after careful thought and reflection, we've decided to suspend and review our domestic and global internship program in 2017.
+With that in mind, after careful thought and reflection, we have decided to suspend and review our domestic and global internship program in 2017.
 In particular, we will be assessing the program's connection to our mandate and strategic vision for the organization, and whether it makes the most effective use of Level's expertise, resources and network.

 African and Canadian Women’s Human Rights Project